-Along with berries, cherries are an ideal choice when it comes to sweet fruits.
-They’re relatively low in sugar and high in antioxidants, potassium, quercetin, and melatonin.
-They’re also a good source of fiber and vitamin C. The nutrients in cherries help fight cancer, cool inflammation, decrease post-workout pain, reduce the risk of gout, decrease body fat, support heart health, reduce type 2 diabetes, reduce jet lag, and promote restful sleep.
+Cherries are relatively low in sugar and high in antioxidants, potassium, quercetin, melatonin, fiber, and vitamin C. The nutrients in cherries help fight cancer, cool inflammation, decrease post-workout pain, reduce the risk of gout, decrease body fat, support heart health, reduce type 2 diabetes, reduce jet lag, and promote restful sleep.

 The antioxidant, vitamin C, fiber and carotenoid content in cherries help prevent and fight cancer.